vkhangpham/taxonomy-generation/docs/modules/observability-reproducibility.md

 - Optional run summarizer that samples evidence and compiles per-step reports.

 Run Manifest
-- Include: prompt versions, thresholds, seeds, timestamp, input summary stats, counters per step, sampled evidence.
+- Observability manifest exports counters, performance, prompt versions, thresholds, seeds, and evidence snapshots via `ObservabilityManifest.build_payload`.
-- Record: retries, quarantined items, rule/validation outcomes, merge/split logs.
+- Legacy consumers continue to read `evidence_samples`, `operation_logs`, and configuration sections that are hydrated from the observability snapshot for backward compatibility.
+- Deterministic checksums are generated for both the overall manifest and the observability payload.

 Counters (minimum set)
 - S0: pages_seen, pages_failed, blocks_total, blocks_kept, by_language